microsoft/MixedRealityToolkit-Unity/Documentation/EyeTracking/EyeTracking_TargetSelection.md

 ```

 #### Selecting a Focused Hologram
-To select focused holograms, use Input Event Listeners to confirm a selection.
+To select focused holograms, use input event listeners to confirm a selection.
 For example, adding the _IMixedRealityPointerHandler_ will make them react to simple pointer input.
 The _IMixedRealityPointerHandler_ interface requires implementing the following three interface members:
 _OnPointerUp_, _OnPointerDown_, and _OnPointerClicked_.